plecbe/Cryptography/README.md

 MyCaesar.py is an encode/decode tool using the Caesar cipher (substitution with character 3 ranks higher in the alphabet).

+MyXor.py is an encode/decode tool using the exclusive OR (XOR) binary operator between the input file and a byte from a secret key.

 MyVigenere.py is an encode/decode tool using the Vigenère algorithm (substitution with a character found in a matrix combining a character from the clear text and a character from a secret key).